ISSA Review: Costs, Exam, Salary, How to Become a CPT & More

 Below is an ISSA personal trainer certification review from an actual ISSA certified personal trainer (me).

-I will include an overview of who ISSA is, what the exam costs (including a special discount for you!), what it entails, ISSA reviews, potential salaries, and next steps should you choose an ISSA certification to pursue your personal training career.
+I will include an overview of who ISSA is, what the exam costs (including exclusive discounts for you!), what it entails, ISSA reviews, potential salaries, and next steps should you choose an ISSA certification to pursue your personal training career.

 Who Is The ISSA?